Harry Peglar: The Peglar papers

 Of the various addresses given on letters, only one has been identified as a legitimate address with a known occupant: one William Eames Heathfield, a chemist with a shop at 10 Pall Mall in London.
 Heathfield became a member of the Royal Geographical Society in 1863, and was acquainted with Roderick Murchison, indicating some connection to Arctic exploration, but there are no known ties between him and Peglar or Armitage.
 As the letter says "in care of," it is possible the writer wished to reach another person through Heathfield rather than correspond with Heathfield himself.
 Other letters are fanciful, including one address to "Miss down fall" on the fictional "Old Free Street."

-Forensic archaeology

-Five samples of human remains from Erebus Bay site NgLj-2 have strontium isotope ranges indicating that they belong to persons raised in London.
-Peglar is one candidate, as are Joseph Andrews, John Bates, John Bridgens, George Cann, George Chambers, Charles Coombs, Edward Couch, Josephus Geater, William Gibson, James Hart, George Hodgson, Thomas Jopson, Edwin Lawrence, Edward Little, Reuben Male, Thomas Plater, Robert Sargent, Luke Smith, James Thompson, and William Wentzell.